Prolo1/Character-Morpher/README.md

 ## Planned
 * Adding more sliders over time (i.e. skin colour, voice... etc.)
-* Saving extended data to card w/o editing the character
+* Saving extended data to card w/o editing the character (Almost there)

 ## How To Use
-1. Open the mod settings
+1. Open "Settings" then find "Plugin Settings"
 2. Find "Character Morpher" and add the path to the character you want to use as a morph target (or use the new in-maker file explorer option)
 3. Open up character maker (in game or from main menu)
 4. Go to "Chara Morph" under personality settings